clstokes/www.cameronstokes.com/source/_posts/2011-10-22-since-moving-my-blog-to-amazon-s3.markdown

 ---
 layout: post
-title: "Since Moving My Blog to S3..."
+title: "Since Moving My Blog to Amazon S3..."
 date: 2011-10-22 10:52
 comments: true
-categories:
+categories: Tech
 ---
 Can you tell when I migrated this blog from my own server to Amazon S3?